LankeyBoard/RulesGraph/generalRules.md

 slug: STAMINA

 ruleType: RULE\
 Stamina is the characters wellspring of energy.
 It is relatively quick to go down, and easy to get back.
-The exact amount of Stamina a character has is determined by their Class and stat block.
+The exact amount of Stamina a character has is determined by their Class, stats and level.
 Stamina can be used for Class abilities and to avoid taking damage.
-See [Exhausted, Dying, Last Stand & Healing](/rules/player_rules#EDL) for what happens at 0 Stamina.

 ## Health

 slug: HEALTH

 ruleType: RULE\
 Health represents the life force of your character.
 It is slow to get back and in limited supply.
+The exact amount of Health a character has is determined by their Class, stats and level.
 See [Exhausted, Dying, Last Stand & Healing](/rules/player_rules#EDL) for what happens at 0 Health.

 ## Fortune's Favor

 slug: FORTUNES-FAVOR

 ruleType: RULE\
 Fortune's Favor represent's the little bit of extra luck you have as a hero.
 You gain Fortune's Favor whenever you fail a [Test](/rules/player_rules#tests).
-It can be spent to roll a second d20 on a [Test](/rules/player_rules#TESTS) or to use special [Class](/rules/player_rules##CLASS-RULES-DESC) abilities.
+You can spend Fortune's Favor when you make a [Test](/rules/player_rules#TESTS) to roll a second d20 and use the higher result.
+As you level up your [Class](/rules/player_rules##CLASS-RULES-DESC) will also have abilities that require Fortune's Favor.

 ## Regaining Resources